campusbeats/campusbeats.github.io/index.md

 ## Naming conventions

-This system adopts the following naming conventions:
+The naming conventions adhered for this application are:

-  * Files and directories are named in all lowercase, with words separated by hyphens.
-Example: accounts-config.js
+  * Lowercase used for files and directories are named in all lowercase with hyphened words.
+E.g. accounts-config.js
-  * "Global" Javascript variables (such as collections) are capitalized.
-Example: Profiles.
+  * Capitilazation used for"global" Javascript variables (such as collections).
+E.g. Interests.
-  * Other Javascript variables are camel-case.
-Example: collectionList.
+  * Camel-case used for all other Javascript variables.
+E.g. collectionList.
-  * Templates representing pages are capitalized, with words separated by underscores.
-Example: Directory_Page.
-The files for this template are lower case, with hyphens rather than underscore.
-Example: directory-page.html, directory-page.js.
+  * Capitalization also used for pages represented by templates with underscores separating multiple words.
+E.g. Home_Page.
+Files within templates are lower lower case, with hyphens used to separate words.
+E.g. directory-page.html, user-home.js.
-  * Routes to pages are named the same as their corresponding page.
-Example: Directory_Page.
+  * Route names are the same as their corresponding page, captilaization used with underscores separating words.
+E.g. Directory_Page.

 ## Data model

-The BowFolios data model is implemented by two Javascript classes: [ProfileCollection](https://github.com/bowfolios/bowfolios/blob/master/app/imports/api/profile/ProfileCollection.js) and [InterestCollection](https://github.com/bowfolios/bowfolios/blob/master/app/imports/api/interest/InterestCollection.js).
+The CampusBeats data model is implemented by two Javascript classes: [ProfileCollection](https://github.com/bowfolios/campusbeats/blob/master/app/imports/api/profile/ProfileCollection.js) and [InterestCollection](https://github.com/bowfolios/campusbeats/blob/master/app/imports/api/interest/InterestCollection.js).
 Both of these classes encapsulate a MongoDB collection with the same name and export a single variable (Profiles and Interests)that provides access to that collection.

-Any part of the system that manipulates the BowFolios data model imports the Profiles or Interests variable, and invokes methods of that class to get or set data.
+Any part of the system that manipulates the CampusBeats data model imports the Profiles or Interests variable, and invokes methods of that class to get or set data.

 There are many common operations on MongoDB collections.
 To simplify the implementation, the ProfileCollection and InterestCollection classes inherit from the [BaseCollection](https://github.com/bowfolios/bowfolios/blob/master/app/imports/api/base/BaseCollection.js) class.